Conservation Partnerships

-With more than 129 million acres of agricultural land, Texas is home to the greatest number of farms and ranches in the nation.
+With more than 125 million acres of agricultural land, Texas is home to the greatest number of farms and ranches in the nation.
 In the Lone Star State, agriculture production accounts for more than 60% of all freshwater consumed.
 However, as Texas loses farmland faster than any other state, we’re also facing growing issues related to water scarcity.
-As the effects of climate change continue to mount—from more severe periods of drought to more frequent flooding—Texas is feeling the impacts where they hurt most: the quantity and quality of our water supplies.
-To ensure a resilient future, we’re collaborating with agricultural producers and landowners to address these challenges before it’s too late.
+Effects of climate change are mounting—from more severe periods of drought to more frequent flooding—and Texans are feeling its impacts.
+In many cases, working lands are becoming less productive and more expensive to maintain, while the quantity and quality of our water supplies are diminishing.
+Alongside agricultural producers and landowners, we’re identifying and implementing solutions to combat some of today’s biggest—and most urgent—environmental challenges.

 -